dimapovarchuk/Devops_summer_school_2021/README.md

 $2 - should be only the directory (also need to be checked in your script)

+Task #2.1

 Prepare Environment for deploying LMS Moodle (LAMP Stack)

 Requirements
 1 server (2 GiB RAM, 1 vCPU, 10 GiB)